Report Invasive Plants!

 Knoxville, TN 37922

 Jimmy Groton is an Environmental Scientist/Ecologist with EnSafe Inc., an environmental consulting firm.
 At EnSafe he works on wetland and stream mitigation and natural resource management projects (including invasive species control/replacement) for federal, state, and private clients.
-Jimmy is also President of Tennessee Citizens for Wilderness Planning, a 50-year old nonprofit, environmental advocacy organization based in Oak Ridge.
-At TCWP Jimmy helps to manage stewardship activities including cedar barren restoration and invasive plant control at the Oak Ridge Barrens State Natural Area and TVA’s Worthington Cemetery Ecological Study area.
+Jimmy is also a board member of Tennessee Citizens for Wilderness Planning, a 55-year-old nonprofit, environmental advocacy organization based in Oak Ridge.
+At TCWP, Jimmy helps to manage stewardship activities including cedar barren restoration and invasive plant control at the Oak Ridge Barrens State Natural Area and TVA’s Worthington Cemetery Ecological Study area.
 Jimmy is a member of the Tennessee Native Plant Society, Emory River Watershed Association, Society of Wetland Scientists, and Association of State Wetland Managers.
 He joined the TNIPC Board in 2015 as a representative of TCWP.

 Margie is a writer and author of Gardening with the Native Plants of Tennessee: The Spirit of Place.
 She gives presentations on native plants and natural history, serves on the boards of the Tennessee Native Plant Society and Tennessee Naturalist Program, and volunteers with the Spring Wildflower Pilgrimage in Gatlinburg.
 Her blog on hiking in the Great Smoky Mountains